April 11, 2026

-Myo-inositol for acne represents a different approach than traditional treatments.
-Rather than targeting bacteria or drying out skin, it works from the inside — addressing the hormonal imbalances that drive persistent breakouts in the first place.
-For women dealing with cystic acne along the jawline and chin, this distinction matters.
+Myo-inositol for acne represents a different approach than traditional treatments — addressing the hormonal imbalances that drive persistent breakouts from the inside.

 Hormonal acne is frustrating precisely because it doesn't respond well to conventional acne products.
 You can cleanse, exfoliate, and spot-treat all you want, but if elevated androgens are stimulating your sebaceous glands, the breakouts keep coming.
 Myo-inositol offers a way to interrupt this cycle at its source.